• Skip to primary navigation

 Tuna Pasta Salad Recipe

 Perfectly cooked shell noodles are enrobed in a light dressing flavored with lots of dill and a dash of celery salt.
-Green peas and a fresh and bright bite to this perfect pasta salad.
+Green peas and a fresh and bright bite to this cold tuna pasta salad.

 The best tuna pasta salad recipe

-Make this pasta salad!
+Make this tuna pasta salad with dill!
 It’s the absolute best!
-It’s my momma’s.
+It’s my mom’s recipe.
 One of the three things she makes and makes so perfectly there’s no contest (the other two would be her lasagna and her cream cheese frosting).

 It’s so simple!
 And so dang good it makes me forget I don’t like tuna.